MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sso-kerberos.md

 * You don't have Azure AD Connect configured AND
 * The UPN used in Power BI for users does not match the UPN in your local Active Directory environment.

 Each Active Directory user mapped in this way needs to have SSO permissions for your data source.
-For more information, see [Guy in a Cube: Power BI User lookup with the gateway using Active Directory (video)](https://www.youtube.com/watch?v=NG05PG9aiRw).

 1. Open the main gateway configuration file, `Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll`.
 By default, this file is stored at `C:\Program Files\On-premises data gateway`.